Take control of your money.

-This course will guide you through investing your money for the long term, with step-by-step instructions.
+This course will guide you through investing your money for the long term, with plain-language explanations and step-by-step instructions.

 It is aimed at people who don't have previous experience investing, and will cover the details of implementation that are often glossed over by other resources: how to set up an account, place a trade, decide between using your TFSA and RRSP, and report any gains on your taxes.